What Is Copy Testing and Is It Necessary?

 The history of copy testing dates back to the 1930s when advertisers would use both qualitative and quantitative methods to assess the effectiveness of an advertisement before releasing it to the public.

 In the era of one-to-many advertising that used traditional media channels like print, billboards, and television ads, ad executives needed to ensure that sales copy was perfectly optimized when it went to publication.
 In the digital marketing era, advertisers can serve personalized ads with dynamically generated sales copy to thousands of prospective customers every day, and it’s much easier to make changes to ad copy on the fly.

-So is copy testing still necessary in 2021?
+So is copy testing still necessary?